VIAUAD02/laborok/docs/english/01-android-hello-world/index.md

 ### Create and download a Git repository

-1. Find the lab invitation URL in Moodle and use it to create your own repository.
+1. Find the lab invitation URL in Moodle and use it to create your own repository!

-1. Wait for the repository to be ready, then checkout it.
+1. Wait for the repository to be ready, then checkout it!

     !!! tip ""
         In university labs, if the system does not ask for a username and password during checkout and the checkout fails, it is likely that the system tried to use a username previously saved on the machine.
 First, delete the saved login information, and try again.

-1. Create a new branch called `solution` and work on this branch.
+1. Create a new branch called `solution` and work on this branch!

 1. Write your Neptun code in the file `neptun.txt`.
-The file should contain nothing else but the 6 characters of the Neptun code on a single line.
+The file should contain nothing else but the 6 characters of the Neptun code on a single line!

 ### Open a Markdown file

-When completing the tasks, prepare the documentation in markdown format.
-Open the previously downloaded git repository with a markdown compatible editor.
+When solving the tasks, the documentation must be prepared in markdown format.
+Open the previously downloaded git repository with a markdown compatible editor!
 It is recommended to use Visual Studio Code:

-1. Start VS Code.
+1. Start VS Code!

-1. Open the git repository directory using the _File > Open Folder..._ menu.
+1. Open the git repository directory using the _File > Open Folder..._ menu!

-1. In the tree on the left, find the `README.md` file and double-click to open it.
+1. In the tree on the left, find the `README.md` file and open it by double-clicking it!

     - Edit this file.
     - If you create an image, put it in the repository with the other files.
 This way you can reference it with a relative path (filename).